ameba-bcn/ameba-backend/README.md

 #### 1.16
 - AW-356: increased length of interview description and answers to 5000
 - AW-363: increased length of item description to 5000
+- AW-361: added artist_id to interviews and interview

 #### 1.15
 - Fixed deps